thomas-cleary-uwa/cits3200-unipark-booking/docs/user_make_booking.md

 ## Step 1.

 Go to the Bookings drop down on the top left and click "New Booking".
-This will take you to a map which describe the location of each carpark and a list of carpark timetables where you can place your bookings.
+This will take you to a list of carpark timetables where you can place your bookings.

-There are four car-parks around UWA that have reservable bays: carpark 9, 12, 19 and 22. *Note that carpark 15 is no longer in use for reservations.*
+There are four car-parks around UWA that have reservable bays: carpark 9, 12, 19 and 22.
+The location of each carpark can be found by clicking on the "Map" tab or by clicking [here](http://192.168.1.134:5000/static/media/images/carpark-map.jpg). *Note that carpark 15 is no longer in use for reservations.*

  ![image](https://user-images.githubusercontent.com/88474382/136699107-958b511c-2923-4c14-b748-ca0b6734d805.png)
 <br><br>